anilsathyan7/Portrait-Segmentation/README.md

 In practice the model works well with **simple portrait images**; but for videos with more background regions the model produces **artefacts** on the output during inference.
 Unfortunaltely both the original models and aisegment retrained models suffer from this problem, even after acheiving 95% mIOU after training.
 In the worst case scenario, we may need to run a **localizer** over the image and crop out the tightly bound roi region containing person before running the segmentation model or apply morphological opening/closing over the output binary mask.
 But this comes with **additional cost** and would nullify the overall advantage of the light weight segmenation model.

+#### Quantizing MobilenetV3 Models With Keras API

+**MobileNetV3** is the next generation of on-device deep vision model from google.
+It is twice as fast as MobileNetV2 with equivalent accuracy, and advances the state-of-the-art for mobile computer vision networks.
+Here we use minimalistic version of **mobilenetv3** with input size 256 as the encoder part of the network.
+In the **decoder** module we use **transition blocks** along with upsampling layers , similar to the decoder modules in the portrait-net architecture.
+There are two branches in this block: one branch contains two **depthwise separable convolutions** and  the other contains a single **1×1 convolution** to adjust the number of channels.
+For upsampling we use **bilinear resize** along with the transition blocks in the decoder module.
+In the case of **skip connections** between encoder anmd decoder, we use **element-wise addition** instead of concatenation for faster inference speed.

+During training, initially we **freeze** all the layers of encoder  and train it for 10 epochs.
+After that, we unfreeze all the layers and train the model for additional 10 epochs.
+Finally, we perform **quantization aware training** on the float model, and convert all of the the models to **tflite** format.

+**Observations:-**

+1. Using the pretrained mobilnetv3 as the encoder during training greatly improved the **convergence speed**.
+Also, the input images were normalized to [-1.0, 1.0] range before passing to the model.
+The float model convegerd to **98% validation accuracy** within first 20 epochs.
+2. Using the latest tensorflow built from source and aisegment dataset with 68852 images, the training process took about **2 hours** for completing **20 epochs**, on a Tesla P100 GPU in google colaboratory.
+3. In the current tensorflow 2.3 and tf model optimization library, some layers like **Rescale, Upsampling2D, Conv2DTranspose** are not supported by the tf.keras Quantization Aware Training API's.
+For this purpose you have to install the latest **nightly version** or build the same from source.
+Similarly the mobilenetv3 pretrained models are only available in tf-nightly(currently).
+4. Using **elementwise additon** instead of concatenation on skip connection bewteen encoder and decoder geartly helped to decrease the model size and improve it's **inference** time.
+5. After quantization aware training, even though the model **size was reduced by 3x**, there was **no considerable loss in model accuracy**.
+However we were unable to convert the QAT model to full integer quantized version due to some internal tensorflow issues.

 ### Android Application

 #### SegMe_V0